JocaPC/jquery-view-engine/docs/usage.md

-# Using JQuery Orthodox View eNgine
+# Using JQuery Ordinary View eNgine

 To use **JOVN** you would need:
  - HTML code that will be used as template.
 You can use standard HTML, HTML5 elements, with your own CSS code, Twitter Bootstrap or similar.